[[trackingImage]]

 Hope Solutions

 Lamorinda Sunrise Rotary works with Hope Solutions, an organization dedicated to alleviating the impacts of poverty and homelessness by offering permanent housing solutions and essential support services to vulnerable families and individuals.
-For over twenty years, LSR has provided all the food for the Thanksgiving Dinner for twenty-three families residing at one of the Hope Solutions properties: Garden Park Apartments.
-Additionally, we organize a Halloween Pumpkin Carving event for the children at Garden Park Apartments.
-This event has been a cherished tradition for many years.
-LSR supplies the pumpkins, tools, and guidance while the children bring their creativity and imagination.
+For nearly twenty years, LSR has provided all the ingredients for a Thanksgiving Dinner for each of the families residing at Garden Park Apartments, a Hope Solutions property.

 Frequency: Annual